Sacred grove: Ghana

 Sacred groves are also present in Ghana.
 One of Ghana's most famous sacred groves – the Buoyem Sacred Grove – and numerous other sacred groves are present in the Techiman Municipal District and nearby districts of the Brong Ahafo Region.
 They provide a refuge for wildlife which has been exterminated in nearby areas, and one grove most notably houses 20,000 fruit bats in caves.
 The capital of the historical Ghana Empire, contained a sacred grove called al-gâba (Ar. "the forest") for performing religious rites of the Soninke people.
 Other sacred groves in Ghana include sacred groves along the coastal savannahs of Ghana.
 Many sacred groves in Ghana are now under federal protection – like the Anweam Sacred Grove in the Esukawkaw Forest Reserve Other well-known sacred groves in present-day Ghana include the Malshegu Sacred Grove in Northern Ghana – one of the last remaining closed-canopy forests in the savannah regions, and the Jachie sacred grove.

 The Tanoboase Sacred Grove and Shrine is located near the village of Tanoboase in the Techiman, Brong Ahafo region of Ghana.
 The site is home of the Bono people.

 Kenya

-Kaya is a sacred forest in Kenya.
+There are many groups of trees and groves that remain sacred to local indigenous populations, such as the Kikuyu, the Maasai, and the Mbeere tribe of central Kenya.
+In 2008, the Kaya forests, a group of 10 forest sites spread over 200 km (124 mi), were made a World Heritage Site by UNESCO.
+They are a series of forests located along the coast of Kenya, accompanied by fortified villages known as kayas.
+These kayas were originally built in the 16th century but have uninhabited since the 1940s.
+They are now regarded as sacred sites.

+Mount Kenya is a mountain of volcanic origin that stands 5,199 metres (17,057 feet) tall.
+It has a unique forest and plant ecosystem that holds significant biological and cultural importance, and is home to over 882 plant species.
+In 1949, it was designated a national park, and in 1978, the UNESCO Man and the Biosphere Programme named it a Biosphere Reserve.
+It is considered a sacred site by the Kikuyu, who believed that the top of the mountain was the 'house' of God.

+Ramogi hill is located in the Siaya County of western Kenya.
+The hill and forest cover a distance of 283 hectares (699 acres) and is home to rich flora including trees, shrubs, flowers, over 100 plant species in total.
+It is an important historical site for the Luo people of western Kenya, and is said to be the first site they established after migrating from South Sudan.
+The hill is named after Ramogi, a notable Luo leader.
+The hill and forests are considered holy and sacred, and the Luo people use the hill for cultural and religious practices, including as a source of herbal medicine and a place of meditation.
+According to the Luo people, the medicinal plants that grow in the forests of Ramogi hill are considered to have strong healing powers.